HISPlayer/UnityVisionOS-SDK/setup-guide.md

 ### <ins>RenderTexture</ins>
 #### Virtual Reality Mode
-In the case of **Virtual Reality** mode, please, refer to **Packages > HISPlayer SDK > Resources > Materials > HISPlayerDefaultMaterialRenderTexture.mat** and **Packages > HISPlayer SDK > Resources > RenderTextures > HISPlayerRenderTexture.renderTexture**.
-You can attach the HISPlayerDefaultMaterialRenderTexture.mat to the GameObject that is going to render the video content.
-Finally, attach HISPlayerRenderTexture.renderTexture to the stream controller component.
+In the case of **Virtual Reality** mode, please, refer to **Packages > HISPlayer SDK > Resources > Materials > HISPlayerDefaultVisionOSMaterialRenderTexture.mat** and **Packages > HISPlayer SDK > Resources > RenderTextures > HISPlayerVisionOSRenderTexture.renderTexture**.
+You can attach the HISPlayerDefaultVisionOSMaterialRenderTexture.mat to the GameObject that is going to render the video content.
+Finally, attach HISPlayerVisionOSRenderTexture.renderTexture to the stream controller component.

 <p align="center">
 <img width=90% src="https://github.com/HISPlayer/UnityVisionOS-SDK/assets/47497948/2d4e3196-16a5-4728-80b4-bf1b6ddbb5a8">